osisoft/OSI-Samples-ADH/docs/AUTHENTICATION.md

 If you are writing software (client) to communicate with CDS without the presence of a user (resource owner), then this is the authentication flow you should follow.
 This flow was created for machine to machine communication.

-The client uses its Client Id and Client Secret to authenticate against CDS and is awarded an Access Token.
-It is assumed that the client stores the Client Secret in a safe location, and uses cryptographically secure channels -read https- to communicate with CDS.
+The client uses its client id and client secret to authenticate against CDS and is awarded an access token.
+It is assumed that the client stores the client secret in a safe location, and uses cryptographically secure channels -read https- to communicate with CDS.
 CDS only supports communication over https.
-No Refresh Token is awarded.
+No refresh token is awarded.

 The overall steps for this process are as follows:
 1. Obtain the needed configuration information, including Tenant ID, Client ID, and Client Secret